joaopgrassi/blog/src/content/posts/2020/docker-compose-integration-tests/index.md

         }
     }
 }
 ```
 Let's go through it:

 1. Note the `[Collection("Database")]` attribute on the class.
 That tells `xunit` to inject the database fixture into this class's constructor.

-2. On line 41 we add an in-memory configuration provider with our Docker connection string.
+2. We add an in-memory configuration provider (`AddInMemoryCollection`) containing our Docker connection string.
 When the app starts, this will override the connection string in `appsettings.<env>.json`.
 No need to remove the original DbContext.

 We have all we need now.
 Let's connect all the pieces!